FIRST-Tech-Challenge/ftcdocs/docs/source/game_specific_resources/field_coordinate_system/field-coordinate-system.rst

 -  Polycarbonate transparencies have a visible opening height of 255 mm
 -  The top edge of transparencies is 30 mm from the top of the perimeter
 -  Total perimeter height is 313 mm
--  Tiles are 13mm thick
+-  Tiles are 13 mm thick

 So, for a diamond field configuration, the corner of the field closest to the audience, at a height equal to the top of the perimeter wall, would have a